Thursday, May 30, through Sunday, June 2

 Monday, June 3

 Doctoral Lunch.
-Noon to 2 p.m.
-Tents at the Graduate College (Procter Hall in case of rain).
+Noon to 2 p.m., tent on Poe Field.
 This event is open to all Ph.D. degree recipients and their guests (children are welcome).
 Please observe the same five-person guest limit as for Commencement.
-Limited parking is available in Lot 19 (off Springdale Road).
-Limited parking for the physically disabled is available at the circle lot at Cleveland Tower.
+Park in the West Garage, Lot 20, or Lot 23.
+Parking staff will be available to assist guests into available sections.

 Hooding Ceremony.
 The ceremony, starting at 4:30 p.m. on Cannon Green behind Nassau Hall, is presided over by President Christopher L. Eisgruber and Dean Sarah-Jane Leslie.
 The ceremony is for all advanced degree (Ph.D. and final master’s) candidates and their guests.
 The Hooding Ceremony is a nonticketed event, and degree recipients may bring as many guests as they like to Cannon Green.
 Simulcast seating will be available at Dillon Gym and Richardson Auditorium.
 The program lasts approximately two hours.